emmajanedrews/base-template/_posts/2017-09-18-how-a-stretch-match-helps-your-employees.md

 The fifth element to courageous plan design and the topic for today is called the stretch match. **There are two main benefits:**

-**1. It gives your employees the opportunity to save more now.** We know that gives them the opportunity to get to that retirement bullseye sooner and they can retire on time with a paycheck for life.
+**1. It gives your employees the opportunity to save more now.** We know that gives them the opportunity to get to that retirement bullseye sooner and they can retire on time with a paycheck for life.<br><br>**2.

-<br>**2.
 It helps your highly-paid employees contribute more in a non-safe harbor plan.** If your employees are able to contribute more because they see you contributing more, they will be very happy.

 {% include pullquote.html %}